azavea/climate-change-api/doc/source/indicators.rst

 Indicators
 ==========

-A complete list of API indicators with explanations
+A complete list of API indicators with explanations.
+Unless otherwise indicated, temperature and precipitation values are averaged across all requested models for the specified period of time.
+For brevity, temperature refers to surface air temperature.

 .. contents:: :depth: 2